This article is suitable for the following issues:

 The key to successfully charging your iPhone is a clean. stable, reliable power source.
 If the software in your iPhone detects power fluctuations then it will prevent it charging to prevent it being damaged.

 So if you normally charge your iPhone via a USB port in your computer, speaker system or something else, try plugging it into a wall socket to see if that fixes the issue.
 You would be surprised how often USB ports can go bad and no longer function properly.
 I have experienced this on iMac’s and Mac Powerbooks myself.
-Trying a different USB port can often kick stat the charging process.
+Trying a different USB port can often kick start the charging process.

 Another thing to try if you charge your iPhone using your computers USB port is plugging it directly into the USB port in the computer and not via a USB hub.
 If you have many devices plugged into a USB hub the power is drained and often there isn’t enough left over to recharge your iPhone.